Nature Walk in Tukums Region

-When nature unknowingly begins to color only in the expressive colors and moods characteristic of autumn, it is time to go to nature to experience the magic of autumn, which includes forests and swamps, as well as gardens and fields.
+When nature unknowingly begins to color only in the expressive colors and moods characteristic of autumn and winter, it is time to go to nature to experience the magic of autumn, which includes forests and swamps, as well as gardens and fields.
 We invite you to walk and watch the splendor of nature on one of our nature trails!

 Walking Trails in Kemeri National Park!

 Kemeri National Park offers several sights and trails.
 The Great Ķemeri Bog boardwalk has two routes — the long route of 3.7 km and the small route of 1.7 km.
 The longer route includes a watchtower, from which you can observe the vastness and thousands upon thousands of ponds and lakes of the bog.
 The food bridge will lead you to the kingdom of mosses, bog pine-trees, peaty pools, murky little lakes and scent of Marsh tea.

 Kaņieris Lake Reed Plank-way and bird-watching tower - from Reed Plank-Way the visitors will be able to get to know the reed maze of Lake Kaņieris from a completely different viewpoint.
 Bird-watching tower allows seeing the birds on Lake Kaņieris from above.
 Trail starts at the Rieksti peninsula near the juniper stand of Lake Kaņieris and the birdwatching tower, and it leads through the reeds of Lake Kaņieris to Andersala.
 It is approximately 500 m long.

 Kaņieris Hillfort Nature Trail – in the 8th kilometre of the Antiņciems-Jāņukrogs road, next to Lake Kaņieris is the Kaņieris hillfort nature trail that leads through the forest and a grassy swamp towards the Kaņieris hillfort.
 Length of the trail is approximately 1,5 km.